 - Luxury: Palazzino di Corina in the old town.

-- Check also Rental Homes in Rethymnon and Rethymnon Accommodation Guide
+- Check also these Rental Homes in Rethymnon and this Rethymnon Hotel Guide.

-- π₯οΈ Find convenient ferry tickets with Ferryhopper.
+- Find convenient ferry tickets with Ferryhopper.

 Pin This Guide to the Best Spots for Breakfast in Rethymnon for Your Next Crete Adventures!